Some aspects of topological dynamics of Polish groups (with an introduction to descriptive set theory): Uniform spaces

 We now discuss how to build the completion of a uniform space.
 I chose to include the details in these notes for completeness (no pun intended) but they may be skipped without hindering comprehension of the next chapters (one then just needs to accept as a black box that one can complete Hausdorff uniform spaces in essentially the same way that one completes metric spaces).

 \begin{lem} Let $(X,\mcU)$ be a uniform space.
-Assume that $Y$ is a dense subset of $X$ such that for every Cauchy filter $\mcF$ in $Y$ the filter on $X$ generated by $\mcF$ converges in $X$.
+Assume that $Y$ is a dense subset of $X$ such that for every Cauchy filter $\mcF$ on $Y$ the filter on $X$ generated by $\mcF$ converges in $X$.
 Then $(X,\mcU)$ is complete. \end{lem}

 The filter on $X$ generated by $\mcF$ mentioned in the statement above is the set of subsets of $X$ which contain an element of $\mcF$ (equivalently, the image filter of $\mcF$ under the inclusion map from $Y$ to $X$).